-If you have a loved one who has been diagnosed with Alzheimer's disease or dementia, you may be considering looking into a memory care community.
+If you have a loved one who has been diagnosed with Alzheimer's disease or dementia, you may be considering looking into a memory care facility.
 There are thousands of memory care communities across the United States, and you're likely to have a choice of several within your own hometown.

 Finding the right community for your loved one takes a bit of research and legwork.
 Of course, you want to make the right choice.
 While your loved one's physician or your friends may have suggestions, don't rush your decision.

-You can start with online research, but you'll quickly realize that you need to see the various memory care communities available to make a wise decision.
+You can start with online research, but you'll quickly realize that you need to see the various memory care facilities and communities available to make a wise decision.
 After all, you wouldn't buy a home based on a few photos online.

 Start with your online research to narrow down your options and make a short list of communities to visit.
 You should plan on visiting at least three memory care communities, and you may want to take a look at several more.